savroff/workshops/README.md

 **Source code**

 Clone it (`git clone git@github.com:nekath/workshops.git`).
-Then push it to our githoub account.
+Then push it to our github account.

+Please use mutliple commits to flag your changes.

 **Database**